-ACA Open Enrollment: If You Buy Coverage in the Individual Market
+ACA Open Enrollment: If You Buy Health Coverage in the Individual Market

 If You Buy Health Coverage in the Individual Market…

-If you buy your health plan on your own (rather than getting coverage through an employer), you may purchase a 2018 plan either through your state’s health insurance marketplace or off-exchange.
+If you buy your health plan on your own (rather than getting coverage through an employer), you may purchase a 2019 plan either through your state’s health insurance marketplace or off-exchange.
 If you are low-income, you may be eligible for Medicaid coverage.
-If you don’t have health coverage in 2018, you may be subject to a tax penalty.

 All plans in the individual market must be comprehensive, covering doctor visits, hospitalization, prescription drugs and maternity care without restrictions for physical or mental illnesses or conditions that existed before coverage began.
 Preventive services like immunizations, screenings and birth control, are covered with no additional out-of-pocket cost.
 Insurers cannot charge you more based on your medical history or because you are a woman.
 Insurers can only vary premiums based on your age, the number of the people in your family covered by the policy, and whether you use tobacco.